hamuyuuki/pushing-hours-restriction/README.md

 This input is optional.
 You can set an IANA time zone name (e.g. `'Asia/Tokyo'`).
 When you set a value to timeZone, you can enable pushing hours with that time zone.
 The default value is `'Etc/UTC'`.

-# Authentication

-You have two ways to authenticate.
-You can choose a GitHub Apps or a Personal Access Token.

-## Using a GitHub App

-If you use a GitHub App to authenticate, you don't need to create a GitHub user as a bot.

-### 1. Create a GitHub App

-You can create a new GitHub App on your organization account(e.g.: https://github.com/organizations/:organization/settings/apps/new).

-When you create a GitHub App, you should select an access level to _Read & Write_ on the _Administration_ of _Repository permissions_.
-And you should _Only on this account_ option on the _Where can this GitHub App be installed?_.

-### 2. Create a private key

-You can generate a new private key on GitHub App settings.

-### 3. Install the GitHub App

-You can select _Install App_ menu and install your GitHub App to your organization account.

-## Using a Personal Access Token

-WIP

 # Limitation

 - Only run this GitHub Action on organization repositories.
-- Restrict pushes to the default branch from Friday to Sunday.